fbvarela/gd-sentence-creator/README.md

 gd-sentence-creator

-Application to generate random sentences.
+Application to generate random sentences with Java 8 and Spring Boot 2.